 • Difficulty breathing: In severe cases, dogs may experience difficulty breathing or have anaphylactic reactions.

-See also Can you cook beyond burger frozen
+See also How do you cook jackfruit

 If you suspect that your dog is experiencing an allergic reaction to cooked tuna or any other food, it is important to seek veterinary advice.
 Your vet can properly diagnose the allergy and provide guidance on how to manage or avoid future allergic reactions.